consultthewolf/consultthewolf.github.io/index.md

 ---
 layout: page
 title: Consult The Wolf
-subtitle: Professional cybersecurity consultation from experts in the industry.
+subtitle: Professional cyber security consultation from experts in the industry.
 ---